ChirayuDodiya/InsightStox---Portfolio-analyzer-tracker-and-console/Delieverable1_RE.md

 4. Collected and organized all findings to help in planning the next stages of development
 3. User Stories Delivered

-The following user stories were completed in Sprint 1:

-1. As a new user, I want to register on the platform, so that I can create an account and start using it.

-2. As a registered user, I want to log in securely, so that I can access my personal account and data.

-3. As a registered user, I want to securely log out from the platform, so that I can ensure my account is safe when I am not using it.

 ### **3. User Stories Delivered**